 Compensation You Can Recover in a Lawsuit

 The victim of a car crash can file a lawsuit to recover compensation for two types of damages: economic damages and noneconomic damages.
 Economic damages are damages that you can measure in terms of money.
 This can mean medical bills from a hospital stay, expenses for future doctor’s visits, and additional expenses insurance often doesn’t cover, such as rehabilitation or the cost of an in-house nurse or aide.

 It can also mean lost wages for any time you had to miss at work; if the injuries from your accident leave you unable to do your job for an extended period of time, there is also the potential to be compensated for that time in terms of earning capacity.
 Noneconomic damages are the damages that are not measured in terms of money.
 This can mean both physical and emotional suffering.

 Contact Our Louisville Office

-If you want to file a lawsuit against the other party in your car accident, we may be able to help.
-The lawyers at Morgan & Morgan’s Louisville office have years of experience handling car accident claims and can navigate the complicated laws and processes required to represent you in court.
-Contact Morgan & Morgan by filling out our free, no-obligation case review form today.
+If you want to file a lawsuit against the other party in your automobile accident, we may be able to help.
+The lawyers at Morgan & Morgan’s Louisville office have years of experience handling accident claims and can navigate the complicated laws and processes required to represent you in court.